neo4j-partners/azure-resource-manager-neo4j/simple/README.md

 When complete the template prints the URLs to access Couchbase Server and Couchbase Sync Gateway.

 ## Deleting a Deployment
 To delete your deployment you can either run the command below or use the GUI in the [Azure Portal](https://portal.azure.com).

     az group delete --yes --name <RESOURCE_GROUP_NAME>

+## Debugging a Deployment
+Each node runs a startup script that the waagent invokes.
+To debug, you can SSH into the box and view the logs.
+They are in the directory `/var/lib/waagent/custom-script/download/1`.